alexnaspo/var_dumpling/README.md

 them easier for humans to comprehend automatically.
 No pre tags and no libraries needed!

 ##Instalation
-On the chrome extensions page (chrome://chrome/extensions/) click "Load unpacked extension.." and load the root folder of this repo.
+On the chrome extensions page (chrome://chrome/extensions/) click "Load unpacked extension.." and load the root directory of this repo.

 ###Chrome webstore
 [Coming very soon]